 Jim Thompson’s House Museum – Visit the house belonging to former CIA agent who revived the Thai silk industry, small but worth doing.
 Near MBK.
 100 baht entry.
 BTS National Stadium or short walk from Siam BTS.

 Chatachak Weekend Market – Everything you could possible want to buy and more.
 You’ll need an extra suitcase (you can buy that here too!).
 BTS Mochit/MRT Chatachak

 A skybar – my personal favs are Octave and Vertigo.
-Lebua from the Hangover 2 movie has a fantastic view too but prices to match!
-Above 11 is also a winner!
+Lebua from the Hangover 2 movie has a fantastic view too but prices to match.
+Above 11 on Soi 11 near Nana BTS is also a good shout.